yaccos/PETRI-seq-persistence/README.md

 ```

 These warnings can be safely ignored, but if you still want to silence them, run `export LC_ALL=C` in your shell before running Snakemake.

+# Configuration

+# Running the pipeline

+When the barcode threshold to use is unknown, we only need to run the pipeline to the end of the demultiplexer.
+In that case, run
+`snakemake --software-deployment-method apptainer --cores <NUMBER_OF_CORES> determine_bc_cutoff`.

+Then use the posDemux package to run the interactive cutoff selection tool on the file `results/<sample>/<sample>_barcode_table.txt`.

+`snakemake --software-deployment-method apptainer --cores <NUMBER_OF_CORES> all`